dmurphy779/wordpress-media-tag-gallery/README.md

 - show-more: (string) set to "true" if you want to display the show more button - set to "no-more" if you wish to remove this button
 - show-title: (string) set to "true" if you want to display the image title - set to "no-title" if you wish to not show the image title

-GENERATE MEDIATAG RANDOM IMAGE URL
+GENERATE MEDIATAG RANDOM IMAGE URL<br />
 `[tagz-rand-img tags=landscape,wildlife size=thumbnail]`
 Attributes:<br />
 - tags: (array|string) media tags